 - Focus on the activity and not the person

-Summing up The Cynefin Framework
+Summing Up The Cynefin Framework

 The Cynefin Framework is an excellent model to assist in setting out how we can approach these different situations and also explains the characteristics to help us recognise the current situation.
-Once the situation is defined, the appropriate problem solving approaches can be used.
+Once the situation is defined, the appropriate problem-solving approaches can be used.

 This framework isn’t just useful in the domain of consultants and senior management types.
-As a general model it is easily applied to all levels of your organisation and with this simple approach, great insights can be gain when applied.
-So when the correct approach is matched to the corresponding situation a higher level success can be achieved.
+As a general model, it is easily applied to all levels of your organisation and with this simple approach, great insights can be gain when applied.
+So when the correct approach is matched to the corresponding situation a higher level of success can be achieved.

 Reference: Snowden and Mary E. Boone 2007 Harvard Business Review “A Leader’s Framework for Decision Making.”

 What Is Cynefin Sense-Making Framework?